Complexity-Regularized Proximal Policy Optimization: Related Work

 \subsection{Entropy Regularization in Reinforcement Learning}

-The concept of entropy has been extensively used in RL to incentivize exploration.
-In particular, there exist two main strategies to optimize for entropy: the so-called maximum entropy framework, where the policy entropy and the return are summed and jointly maximized; and the entropy regularization through a separate cost function.
+The concept of entropy has been extensively used in RL to address the exploration-exploitation trade-off \citep{sutton2018reinforcement}.
+There are two primary strategies for optimizing entropy: the maximum entropy framework, in which policy entropy is incorporated as an intrinsic reward; and entropy regularization, in which policy entropy is optimized as a separate cost function.
 The former has been studied in various RL domains, from inverse reinforcement learning \citep{ziebart2008maximum} to stochastic optimal control \citep{toussaint2009robot,rawlik2013stochastic} and especially off-policy algorithms \citep{haarnoja2017reinforcement,haarnoja2018soft}.
-The latter has been adopted in the context of an on-policy setting \citep{williams1991function,mnih2016asynchronous,schulman2017proximal} and a combination of value-based and policy-based RL \citep{odonoghue2017combining}, and \citet{schulman2017equivalence} proved them to be equivalent under entropy regularization.
+The latter has been adopted in on-policy settings \citep{williams1991function,mnih2016asynchronous,schulman2017proximal} and a combination of value-based and policy-based RL \citep{odonoghue2017combining}, and \citet{schulman2017equivalence} proved their equivalence under entropy regularization.
 While entropy regularization can make the policy optimization landscape smoother \citep{ahmed2019understanding}, entropy-regularized methods may fail to converge to a fixed point \citep{neu2017unified}.
 In addition, entropy is not always helpful \citep{liu2021regularization,zhang2025when}, and its coefficient plays a relevant role in its effectiveness \citep{andrychowicz2021what}.
 Because of this, several modifications have been developed in the past.
 For example, \citet{zhao2019maximum} propose a reward-weighted entropy objective in the maximum entropy framework to solve multi-goal RL.
 In an off-policy setting, \citet{han2021maxmin} suggest training the Q-function to minimize entropy (visiting states with low entropy), while maintaining the policy entropy maximization term in the policy update.
 It is also possible to maximize the entropy of the weighted sum of the current policy action distribution and the sample action distribution from the replay buffer \citep{han2021diversity}, or to maximize the entropy of the state distribution induced by the current policy \citep{hazan2019provably}.
 In this work, we preserve the elegance and simplicity of (policy-based) entropy regularization, addressing its limitations by scaling it with the policy disequilibrium.